UCL/MPHY0026/doc/summerschool/pivot_calibration_demo.rst

 Learning Objectives
 -------------------

-After completing the tutorial students should be able to:
+After completing the tutorial, students should be able to:

 * Describe how a tracked pointer can be used during image guided surgery.
-* Demonstrate the use ArUco marker to track an object using SciKit-SurgeryBARD
+* Demonstrate the use of ArUco markers to track an object using SciKit-SurgeryBARD.
-* Perform a pivot calibration using SciKit-SurgeryBARD
+* Perform a pivot calibration using SciKit-SurgeryBARD.
 * Estimate the accuracy of the calibrated tracked pointer.

 Assumed Knowledge